Re-engineering of HKU4 to cross species

 Evidence shows that SARS-CoV-2 spike protein can Integrate into human DNA.

-Image below shows mRNA getting into brain cells
+Image to the right shows mRNA getting into brain cells

 Using the Reverse Transcriptase (RT) found in human platelets, CD4 (Helper Cells) and other cells carrying Long Interspersed Nuclear Elements (LINE-1); or by the HIV-RT.
 Research has shown that SARS-CoV-2 mRNA can insert itself into human DNA